quibaritaenperdresatrompe/technical-review-damien-vermilas/README.md

-# technical-review-damien-vermillas
+# technical-review-damien-vermilas

 Workspace for the technical review (60') with:
-- Damien Vermillas
+- Damien Vermilas
 - Valentin Barit

 ## Plan